Thomas Robert Malthus: An Essay on the Principle of Population

 Of the relationship between population and economics, Malthus wrote that when the population of laborers grows faster than the production of food, real wages fall because the growing population causes the cost of living (i.e., the cost of food) to go up.
 Difficulties of raising a family eventually reduce the rate of population growth, until the falling population again leads to higher real wages.

 In the second and subsequent editions Malthus put more emphasis on moral restraint as the best means of easing the poverty of the lower classes."

+The first edition of the Essay on the Principle of Population also contained a sophisticated theory of mind which attempted to explain human behaviour.
+This materialist conception of mind emphasised its corporeal and irrational nature which operated according to an economy of desire.
+Malthus believed that innate bodily desires, passions, and impulses made demands on the organism to be satiated which in turn gave rise to the mental apparatus.
+He excised his theory of mind from all future editions of the Essay following accusations of materialism and atheism.